conanite/nydp/README.md

 ==> 42
 ```

 `ns` is just a plain old ruby hash, mapping ruby symbols to nydp symbols for quick lookup at nydp compile-time.
-The nydp symbols
-maintain the values of global variables, including all builtin functions and any other functions defined using `def`.
+The nydp symbols maintain the values of global variables, including all builtin functions and any other functions defined using `def`.

 You can maintain multiple `ns` instances without mutual interference.
-In other words, assigning global variables while
-one `ns` is in scope will not affect the values of variables in any other `ns` (unless you've specifically arranged it to be so by
-duplicating namespaces or some such sorcery).
+In other words, assigning global variables while one `ns` is in scope will not affect the values of variables in any other `ns` (unless you've specifically arranged it to be so by duplicating namespaces or some such sorcery).

 ## Different from Arc :

 #### 1. Macro-expansion runs in lisp

 After parsing its input, NYDP passes the result as an argument to the `pre-compile` function.
-This is where things get
-a little bit circular: initially, `pre-compile` is a builtin function that just returns its argument. `pre-compile` bootstraps
-itself into existence in [boot.nydp](lib/lisp/boot.nydp).
+This is where things get a little bit circular: initially, `pre-compile` is a builtin function that just returns its argument. `pre-compile` bootstraps itself into existence in [boot.nydp](lib/lisp/boot.nydp).

 You can override `pre-compile` to transform the expression in any way you wish.
-By default, the `boot.nydp` implementation
-of 'pre-compile performs macro-expansion.
+By default, the `boot.nydp` implementation of `pre-compile` performs macro-expansion.